 The NSIP program may include both cash payments to States and use of cash to purchase commodities from USDA and for USDA administrative expenses.
-Assistance in the form of commodities is considered Federal awards expended in accordance with the OMB Circular A-133, §.105, definition of Federal financial assistance and should be valued in accordance with §.205(g).
-Therefore, both cash expenditures for the purchase of food and the value of commodities received from the State Distribution Agencies should be (1) used when determining Type A programs and (2) included in the Schedule of Expenditures of Federal Awards in accordance with §.310(b).
+Assistance in the form of commodities is considered Federal awards expended in accordance with the OMB Circular A-133, §.105/2 CFR section 200.40 definition of Federal financial assistance and should be valued in accordance with §.205(g)/2 CFR section 200.502(g).
+Therefore, both cash expenditures for the purchase of food and the value of commodities received from the State Distribution Agencies should be (1) used when determining Type A programs and (2) included in the Schedule of Expenditures of Federal Awards in accordance with §.310(b)/2 CFR section 200.510(b).